Class 9 Exam > Class 9 Notes > Social Studies (SST) Class 9 > NCERT Solutions: Forest Society & Colonialism

 (a) Shifting Cultivators: The colonial government banned shifting cultivation to protect forests, which forced tribal communities to leave their homes and find new jobs.
 Some of these communities protested the changes.

 (b) Nomadic and Pastoralist Communities: In the Madras Presidency, many nomadic groups like the Korava, Karacha, and Yerukula lost their ways of life.
-Some were labeled as criminal tribes and had to work in factories and plantations.
+Some were labelled as criminal tribes and had to work in factories and plantations.

 (c) Firms Trading in Timber/Forest Produce: Before British rule, Adivasi communities could trade forest goods freely.
 The British restricted this and gave exclusive trading rights to European companies, which hurt local economies.